GluuFederation/docs-oxd-prod/3.1.1/sources/index2.md

 ### oxd-https-extension (optional)
 To call the oxd-server via HTTPS, you will also need to start the oxd-https-extension.
 The extension gives you the ability to host a redundant, central oxd service for all your web applications.

-## Get Started

-Step 1: [Sign up](https://oxd.gluu.org) on the oxd website to obtain your oxd license and $50 credit;

-Step 2: [Install](./install/index.md) the oxd package;

-Step 3: [Configure](./configuration/index.md) your oxd-server and add your license keys;

-Step 4: If you want to support application connections via HTTPS, [start the oxd-https-extension](./oxd-https/start/index.md);

-Step 5: Use the oxd API or one of the native libraries to securely send users from your apps to your OP for enrollment and/or login.

 ## API
 oxd implements the [OpenID Connect](http://openid.net/specs/openid-connect-core-1_0.html) and [UMA 2.0](https://docs.kantarainitiative.org/uma/wg/oauth-uma-grant-2.0-05.html) profiles of OAuth 2.0.